n0n3tt0Tech/Banking-App/README.md

     pip install -r requirements.txt
     ```
     This may not install complete requirements.
 If it may give error on installing "pywin32".
 Ignore it.
 Run the migration command
-    that is given below.
+    given below.
 It will ask you to install modules.
 Install them and run migration again.

 4. Configure the database:
     - Create a database in PostgreSQL or use SQLite for development.